 After my father’s death, I decided to explore my Jewish roots; it was not enough to connect my Jewish identity solely with the past, I was yearning for more.
 In 2010, this search led me to the Judaic studies at Charles University in Prague.
 In 2014, I enrolled in the Abraham Geiger College at the University of Potsdam, which follows the tradition of the Hochschule für die Wissenschaft des Judentums, a rabbinical seminary that functioned in Berlin between 1872 - 1942, with the intention to return to the Czech Republic after my studies and help to renew Jewish communities there.
 During my rabbinical studies I spent one year at the Conservative Yeshiva in Jerusalem and three other rabbinical schools - Hebrew Union College, Shalom Hartman Institute and Pardes Institute of Jewish Studies.
 I finished my studies by defending my rabbinical thesis The Role of God in the Story of Cain and Abel and earned a master's degree in Jewish Theology.
 My rabbinic ordination took place 10 September 2020 in the Synagogue Rykestraße in Berlin.
 As my rabbinical motto I chose a verse from Prophet Isaiah that appears over the northern arcade of the Smíchov Synagogue in Prague: ""Peace, peace to those far off and to those nearby, said the Eternal."
 (Isaiah 57:19)

 In 2021, Charles University in Prague awarded me by the Miloslav Petrusek Award for my participation in the project Nezapomeneme ("We will not forget"), whose goal is to raise awareness about Holocaust among the students of primary and secondary schools.
+In 2022, I became a member of the ROI Community of Schusterman Family Philanthropies, which unites innovative Jewish and Israeli changemakers to address complex challenges in Jewish communities, Israel and the world.
 I volunteer as a member of the Editorial Board of the Memorial Scrolls Trust, which is based in London and cares for 1564 Czech Torah scrolls that represent the lost Jewish communities of Bohemia and Moravia.
 In addition to Czech, I fluently speak English, German and Hebrew.
-I am married to Judita Maxa Bergmannová and we have one son.
+I am married to Judita Maxa Bergmannová and we have two children.